-The CNOP differs from the ALIGN instruction in that instead of merely incrementing the location counter, it actually inserts no operation instructions into the program stream.
-The value of the operand must be absolute and equal to two, four, or eight.
+The CNOP differs from the ALIGN instruction in that instead of merely incrementing the LOC, it actually inserts no operation instructions into the program stream.
+The value of the operand must be absolute and equal to a power of 2.
 Symbols used in the operand field must have been previously defined.
-If at the time this instruction is encountered, the location counter is on an odd boundary, CAL/32 increments it by one to make it even, inserts the required number of CNOP instructions to force alignment, and generates an error message.
-This instruction has no effect if the location counter is already properly aligned.
-A symbol, if used in the name field, receives the value of the location counter associated with the first CNOP instruction generated.
+If at the time this instruction is encountered, the LOC is on an odd boundary, CAL/32 increments it by one to make it even, inserts the required number of CNOP instructions to force alignment, and generates an error message.
+This instruction has no effect if the LOC is already properly aligned.
+A symbol, if used in the name field, receives the value of the LOC associated with the first CNOP instruction generated.